Updated for 2022

 Union Rescue Mission

 The Union Rescue Mission needs our help to make sure everyone has the opportunity to enjoy a special Thanksgiving meal.
-There are many ways families can help – by serving a meal, donating funds, donating time, and more.
-If your family would like to volunteer, you must first sign-up for a volunteer orientation.
+There are many ways families can help – by serving a meal, donating funds, and donating time.
+This year, every $3.72 meal donation will be doubled; meaning your monetary donation goes twice as far.
+And, if Downtown LA isn’t convenient for you, help is also needed at Union Rescue Mission’s Hope Gardens Family Center in Sylmar.
 Check the website for details.

 The Midnight Mission

 601 S. San Pedro Street, Los Angeles, CA 90014

 The Midnight Mission needs our help to make sure they can adequately serve the men, women, and children who will come by for a Thanksgiving meal.
 There are a number of ways to get involved including making a monetary donation, donating your time, and donating goods (food, clothing, and other necessities).

 Additionally, the annual Turkey Trot Los Angeles benefits The Midnight Mission.
 There is a 5K and 10K option as well as a “Widdle Wobble” for those 12 and under.
 Races have staggered start times on Thanksgiving morning.
 Details and registration information are available online.

 More ways to Volunteer and Do Good Deeds all year long

 – Ways to Help our fellow Angelenos year ’round